UMass-RC/ansible-bitwarden/README.md

 # unity.bitwarden

 This collection adds two new lookup plugins: `unity.bitwarden.bitwarden` and `unity.bitwarden.attachment_base64`, as well as a module `unity.bitwarden.write_base64_to_file`.
+The Bitwarden CLI `bw` is slow and cannot run in parallel.
+These lookups implement their own cacheing and locking so they can be fast and run in parallel.

-These lookups are wrappers for `community.general.bitwarden`, with some restrictions to the interface:
+`unity.bitwarden.bitwarden.` is a wrapper around `community.general.bitwarden.` with some restrictions to the interface:

 * must receive exactly one positional argument
 * must output exactly one result.